abdilahrf/abdilahrf.github.io/_posts/2021-03-15-writeup-nahamcon-21-web-challs.md

 The website is like a simple version of a twitter, we all got stuck no where until the problem setter update the challenges and add package.json in the website.

-Trying to exploit the prototype pollution after looking the vulnerable version of lodash used.
+Instantly trying to exploit the prototype pollution after looking the vulnerable version of lodash used from `package.json` file.

-Thinking about RCE with the pug but got us nowhere, by the power of `hacker sense`, we just need to pollute the `isAdmin` variable that validate if the user is admin or not, the `isAdmin` is known  at the JWT .
+Thinking about Remote Code Execution(RCE) by abusing the `prototype pollution` and the `pug` but got us nowhere, by the power of `hacker sense`,we just need to pollute the `isAdmin` variable that validate if the user is admin or not, the `isAdmin` is known  at the JsonWebToken(JWT) session.

 ```
+POST /tweet HTTP/1.1
+..snip..

 {"abcdefghijklmn":{"__proto__":{"isAdmin":1}}}
 ```